Configure SELinux

 • 3-min read

 SELinux (Security-Enhanced Linux) is a Linux kernel security module that uses mandatory access control (MAC) to restrict processes and users to policies defined by the system administrator.
-It is available for most Linux distributions and enabled by default on newer Red Hat Enterprise Linux distributions.
+It's available for most Linux distributions and enabled by default on newer Red Hat Enterprise Linux distributions.

 Dynatrace Managed automatically detects the SELinux mode during installation and applies the correct file contexts so its services can run in enforcing mode.
-This requires the semanage utility to be installed on your system.
+This requires the semanage utility on your system.
 Installation fails if the package is missing.

 /opt/dynatrace-managed/installer/reconfigure.sh